LouisGiraud/HocusPocusOPRF/README.md

 This is an implementation of the Power Residue Symbol-based Oblivious Pseudorandom Function (OPRF).
 It is mostly based on the implementation of the Legendre based 2Hash OPRF Protocol by Beullens et al. [2Hash OPRF](https://eprint.iacr.org/2024/450.pdf)

 The goal of this implementation is to prove the concrete efficiency of this approach.
-It has been tested under Fedora.
+It has been tested under Fedora, Ubuntu.
 Please note that this is an academic proof-of-concept and not an industry-level implementation; there might still be subtle bugs.

 ## Project Structure